DigitalPhonetics/IMS-Toucan/README.md

 torchrun --standalone --nproc_per_node=4 --nnodes=1 run_training_pipeline.py <shorthand of the pipeline> --gpu_id "0,1,2,3"
 ```

-After every epoch (or alternatively after certain step counts), some logs will be written to the console.
+After every epoch (or alternatively after certain step counts), some logs will be written to the console and to the Weights and Biases website, if you are logged in and set the flag.
 If you get cuda out of memory errors, you need to decrease
 the batchsize in the arguments of the call to the training_loop in the pipeline you are running.
 Try decreasing the
 batchsize in small steps until you get no more out of cuda memory errors.

 In the directory you specified for saving, checkpoint files and spectrogram visualization
 data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
 The amount of
 training steps highly depends on the data you are using and whether you're finetuning from a pretrained checkpoint or
 training from scratch.
-The fewer data you have, the fewer steps you should take to prevent overfitting issues.
+The fewer data you have, the fewer steps you should take to prevent a possible collapse.
 If
 you want to stop earlier, just kill the process, since everything is daemonic all the child-processes should die with
 it.
 In case there are some ghost-processes left behind, you can use the following command to find them and kill them
 manually.